 It can be hard to picture a logo in your mind unless you’re exposed to it a lot during the day.
 But even then, some logos are so complex that your mind won’t be able to draw them perfectly.
 For instance, the Starbucks logo.
 This one is hard to recreate even when you’re looking right at it.
 That goes for NASA as well.
 Does that make them more or less successful than other logos?
 It certainly makes redrawing them more challenging.

 Have you played the game yet?
 Which logo did you find the most challenging?
+Do you find it fun to draw logos from memory?
 Let me know in the comments below!

 If you enjoy playing logo games check out The Logo Game where you can test out how well you actually know slogans, commercials, and logos.
 If you’ve studied popular logos and their brands you’ll probably beat anyone you play this with.